axelv/crypto/README.md

 To be implemented: Mont.
 Exponentiation using Mont.
 Mult., algorithm is 14.94 in Handbook of Applied Crypto

 To be implemented: RSA signing using Mont Exponentiation.
+Need also generate: PKCS #1 1.5 DigestInfo structures for SHA2-256.
+(See Toledo)

 To be implemented: STS (Diffie Hellman) using Mont Exponentiation
 - [ ] **Data Encryption (OCB)**